-What You Will Need To Make It
+What You Will Need to Make an Automatic Chicken Farm

-A Redstone comparator
+A redstone comparator

-6 Pieces of Redstone
+6 pieces of redstone

-2 Carpet Blocks and a half slab
+2 carpet blocks and a half slab

 Step One: The Ground Layer

-- After doing this you will then need to proceed to the rear of the chest and "shift+Click a hopper onto the chest from behind so that the hopper will dump all of the items it collects into the chest.
+- After doing this, you will then need to proceed to the rear of the chest and "shift+Click" a hopper onto the chest from behind so that the hopper will dump all of the items it collects into the chest.
 This chest will be where you will obtain the cooked chicken from when your farm is automatically working.